Opinion | The GOP scam is getting worse — for Republican voters. A new study shows how.

 Its key finding: We’re in the grip of a paradox.
-Even as areas that vote Republican continue falling behind Blue America economically — helping widen those oft-discussed regional inequalities between cosmopolitan and outlying areas — GOP elites everywhere are growing more committed to an increasingly uniform and regressive agenda that does little to address the problem.
+Even as areas that vote Republican continue falling behind blue America economically — helping widen those oft-discussed regional inequalities between cosmopolitan and outlying areas — GOP elites everywhere are growing more committed to an increasingly uniform and regressive agenda that does little to address the problem.

 “Red America is falling farther behind, but the politicians who represent it at all levels have gotten more unified on an economic agenda that hurts the people who live there,” Jacob Hacker, the Yale political scientist who co-authored the analysis, told me.

-The $1.9 trillion package includes large stimulus checks to most individuals, extended unemployment benefits, a big infusion in aid to state governments, and a new child cash allowance that could cut childhood poverty in half.
+The $1.9 trillion package includes large stimulus checks to most individuals, extended unemployment benefits, a big infusion of aid to state governments, and a new child cash allowance that could cut childhood poverty in half.

 Every Senate and House Republican voted against the package.
 Yet this sort of ambitious agenda will help address the deepening regional inequalities that have become such an intense preoccupation in our politics.